Yahaya Ahmad: DRB-HICOM chairman

-Helicopter crash
+Other roles

+Aside from being the DRB-HICOM chairman, Yahaya also appointed as a Chairman of EON Bank on 12 January 1996, succeeding Rin Kei Mei.

+He also became the head of the Master Carriage group of companies' boards as well as a board member of Central Terengganu Development Authority and Kemaman Port Authority.
+Yahaya and his family also owns Mega Consolidated.

+Yahaya was also the promoter of Modenas.

+Death

-On 2 March 1997, Yahaya Ahmad and his wife Rohana Othman were killed in a helicopter crash near Kuala Lipis, Pahang while on their way to visit his ailing mother, Mandak Omar in Marang, Terengganu.
+On 2 March 1997, Yahaya and his wife Rohana were killed in a helicopter crash near Kuala Lipis, Pahang while on their way to visit his ailing mother, Mandak Omar in Marang, Terengganu.
 After a mid-air explosion, the six-seater Agusta A109P helicopter plunged 2,900m into rubber trees just metres away from houses in Kampung Along, Jerangsang, about 40 km southwest of Kuala Lipis.
-The pilot Major (R) Azlizan Abdul Manas from Batu Pahat, Johor was also killed.
+The pilot Major (R) Azlizan Abdul Nanas from Batu Pahat, Johor was also killed.
 The helicopter, belong to Gadek Aviation Helicopter Sdn Bhd, one of DRB-HICOM's companies, was believed to have had engine trouble about 30 minutes after it took off from the Segambut helipad in Kuala Lumpur.

-On 4 March 1997, the bodies of Yahaya Ahmad and Rohana Othman were brought back to his hometown in Marang, Terengganu and were buried in a Muslim cemetery in Marang.
+On 4 March 1997, the couple's remains were brought back to his hometown in Marang, Terengganu and were buried in a Muslim cemetery in Marang.
 After Yahaya's death, the company was taken over by Tan Sri Mohd Saleh Sulong.